National Retail Federation: Retail sales

-Holiday sales
+The National Retail Federation releases an annual retail sales forecast each spring.
+NRF forecast that 2025 retail sales will grow between 2.7% and 3.7% to between $5.42 trillion and $5.48 trillion.
+The 2025 sales forecast compares with 3.6% annual sales growth of $5.29 trillion in 2024.
+The 2025 forecast is in line with the 10-year pre-pandemic average annual sales growth of 3.6%.
+Additionally, NRF issues a retail sales forecast for each winter holiday season.
+Retail sales during the 2024 November to December holiday season grew 4% over 2023 to a record $994.1 billion.

-COVID-19 Pandemic
+COVID-19 pandemic

 Throughout the COVID-19 pandemic, NRF has asked the federal government to step in to support retailers coping with a serious downturn in discretionary spending.
 In March, NRF called for mandatory default and foreclosure stays or federally ordered rent abatement to relieve retailers faced with closure orders.

 NRF also suggested government-backed loans and tax relief, including reinstatement of the net operating loss carryback, assistance with payroll costs, and expansion of employee retention tax credits to retailers with financial losses related to the decline in purchases of most goods beyond food and other essentials.

 In July, NRF asked for further financial assistance for retailers in a letter to congressional leadership.
 The letter requested an increase in funding to loan and financial assistance programs to help retailers retain employees, including expediting the Paycheck Protection Program loan forgiveness for all loans up to $150,000.

 In response to the COVID-19 pandemic, NRF's educational arm, the NRF Foundation, offered its introductory training course, Retail Industry Fundamentals, for free.
 This was done to support individuals applying for the almost 1 million jobs posted by U.S. retailers.
 NRF compiled those positions on its website job board.

 National associations and members represented

-The NRF has about 18,000 members, including department, specialty, discount, catalog, Internet, independent stores, chain restaurants, drug stores and grocery stores.
-Among the notable associations that are members of the NRF in its role as an umbrella organization are:
+NRF members include department, specialty, discount, catalog, internet, independent stores, chain restaurants, drug stores, grocery stores and retail associations.